MakerBogans/bazbot/README.md

 The worker listens for bot messages, executes those asynchronously, and returns data which will be printed out by the main bot.
 Since we will be invoking some kind of large-language model (probably GPT 3.5-turbo), the bot will take some time to respond.
 The bot shows 'typing' while it's waiting for a worker response.

 `src/bot` is the main bot.
 This imports `src/vectors.py` for the embeddings duties.
-This is invoked with a plain `python bot.py`.
+This is invoked with a plain `python src/bot.py`.

+`src/harvest` is a CLI script that has the bot join a server and harvest historical messages from every channel.
+It stores highwater dates in `channels.pickel` in case it's interrupted or there is an error during the harvest sequence.

 `src/worker` is where the worker code goes.